Shubhamsahu1101/RockPaperScissors/README.md

-# Stone Paper Scissors Game
+# Rock Paper Scissors Game

 This is a simple Rock Paper Scissors game implemented using HTML, CSS, and JavaScript.
 In this game, the player competes against the computer by choosing one of the three options: Stone, Paper, or Scissors.
 The computer also makes a random choice, and the winner is determined based on the rules of the game.